AICoE/elyra-aidevsecops-tutorial/docs/source/test-model.md

 - Test model [Jupyter notebook](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/notebooks/test_deployed_model.ipynb);

-(You need to have credentials (token) for the access to [Operate First][1] cluster and have access to the namespace where the application is deployed to run the above notebook)
+(You need to have credentials (token) for the access to [Operate First][1] cluster and have access to the namespace where the application is deployed to run the above notebook).

 ## From your local machine